DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-schools-if-youre-an-itt-provider.md

 ---
-title: Managing partner schools if you’re and ITT provider
+title: Managing partner schools if you’re an ITT provider
 description: We added a way for ITT providers to manage their partner schools
 date: 2024-04-15
 tags: